hwanggu-corgi/hwanggu-log/README.md

             - Corgi completed creating helper function `save`
                 - Corgi completed adding testing code to function [2 of 2]
                 - Corgi completed adding code to function
-        - Corgi working on adding tests to function
+        - Corgi Worked on adding tests to function
         - Corgi completed adding pseudocode to function
     - [on hold] Corgi working on a1fs_create in a1fs.c, over♥♥
         - Corgi completed uploading code to haminthecoder/csc369
-        - Corgi working on adding code to function #9
+        - Corgi Worked on adding code to function #9
             - Corgi testing to make sure there is no compile errors
             - Corgi working on fixing function♥♥
             - Corgi completed adding test codes to function
             - Corgi completed adding test functions for `initialize_inode_file` [2 of 2]
             - Corgi completed on adding code for `initialize_inode_file`
     - [on hold] Corgi working on a1fs_mkdir in a1fs.c, over♥♥
-        - Corgi working on adding code #210
+        - Corgi Worked on adding code #210
             - Corgi fixing file system not being written to disk error #2
             - Corgi checking to ㄱmake sure all is well on virtual machine before merge request
-            - Corgi completed working on adding testing functions [1 of 1]
+            - Corgi completed Worked on adding testing functions [1 of 1]
             - Corgi completed fixing compiling errors
             - Corgi working on this function♥♥
             - Corgi completed working on creating `get_file_name` function